 Ramsey Russell: And maybe why they started farming it like that.

 Adam James: I’m sure it was part of it.
-You also have, like in the case of the Zurlott family down there at murder point, they’ve been shrimping down there for generations, and they’re just looking for a pivot and they’re reading about restorative aquaculture and oyster farming and looking at their water and they’re like, why the hell can’t we do this here?
+You also have, like in the case of the Zurlott family down there at Murder Point, they’ve been shrimping down there for generations, and they’re just looking for a pivot and they’re reading about restorative aquaculture and oyster farming and looking at their water and they’re like, why the hell can’t we do this here?
 Yeah, the Gulf oil spill, that was kind of madness.
 I’d heard that it was some decisions that were made to release fresh water.
 The idea would push the tar back that killed off, like, billions of oysters.

 Ramsey Russell: They’ve got to have a pretty high salinity.